soniajah/movie-store/README.md

 Go to http://localhost:3000

-# Instructions for Unit Test
+# Instructions for Backend Unit Test with Jest
 - cd server
 - npm test